New wave of Chinese artists driving art market | Malay Mail

 Nowhere is the trend more marked than in the Chinese-speaking world, with works sold in China, Hong Kong and Taiwan accounting for more than a quarter of the global total.

-The record price for an Asian artist was smashed yesterday when the late Zao Wou-Ki’s huge abstract triptych “Juin-Octobre 1985” went under the hammer for US$65 million (RM269 million) in Hong Kong.
+The record price for an Asian artist was smashed Sunday when the late Zao Wou-kii's huge abstract triptych “Juin-Octobre 1985” went under the hammer for US$65 million (RM268.9 million) in Hong Kong.

 Painters like Zhang Xiaogang, Zeng Franzhi and Chen Yifei — one of whose hyper realistic depictions of melancholic women in traditional dress sold for US$22.7 million in December — are leading a new wave of Chinese art superstars.